 Find a hiking trail : https://www.ctwoodlands.org/

 Science Fun for Everyone: http://www.sciencefun.org/kidszone/experiments/

 Live presentations from the New England Aquarium: https://www.neaq.org/visit/at-home-events-and-activities/

 Providing Continuing Information to Connecticut Residents

 For the most up-to-date information from the State of Connecticut on COVID-19, including guidance and other resources, all residents in the state are encouraged to visit https://portal.ct.gov/coronavirus

 Individuals who have general questions that are not answered on the website can also call 2-1-1 for assistance.
 The information line is available 24 hours a day and has multilingual assistance and TDD/TTY access for those with a hearing impairment.
 The hotline only intended to be used by individuals who are not experiencing symptoms but may have general questions related to COVID-19.
 Anyone experiencing symptoms is strongly urged to contact their medical provider to seek treatment.

-As part of the effort to slow the spread of the outbreak, the legislative leaders have announced the closure of the Legislative Office Building and State Capitol until Monday, March 30th.
+As part of the effort to slow the spread of the outbreak, the legislative leaders have announced the closure of the Legislative Office Building and State Capitol until further notice.
 During this time the building will undergo a thorough cleaning and employees will continue working remotely.
 The General Assembly is currently convened in the “short session” which runs from February 5th through May 6th.
 Leaders of the House and Senate Republican and Democrat caucuses will continue to meet and discuss the extension of committee deadlines and how to proceed with legislative business.